Artem-Shapovalov/sea/README.md

 # Features

-- Interactive interface, you don't need to learn harsh syntax and read tons of documents, ask LLM to solve your problem, spend a time at stackoverflow, etc. Just relax.

-- Build system, it just builds the sources and do not bloat your source directory, it just builds all of containment in a single file.
+- Interactive interface:

+    - Easy to use because all the necessary info is always in front of your eyes.

+    - Do not be scared of mistake.

+- CLI interface:

+    - Just 4 keys including "--help".

+    - May build and clean, that convenient to use the sea in your scripts.

+- Project management:

+    - Avoids compiler-specific features.

+    - Have expression evaluator for all of the project settings.

+- Build system:

+    - Do not require build scripts at all, just build every source file around in the output binary of chosen type.

+    - Builds only files affected to changes.

+    - Do not bloat your project directory with lots of the objects.

 # Installation